Haddon-Sandefur/Haddon-Sandefur.github.io/_posts/2023-12-09-survival-sim.md

 Next we'll need to define some expressions...

-This following chunk contains expressions of the log-likelihood, score, first derivative of the score, and sample size from an exponential density (The density of Event Time Z) with a censoring indicator factored into the likelihood.
+This following chunk contains expressions of the log-likelihood, score, first derivative of the score, and sample size from an exponential density (The density of Censoring Time Z) with a censoring indicator factored into the likelihood.

 ```r
 #Math to Code Expression for this Particular Likelihood: